Women should receive regular screenings to promote the early detection and treatment of breast cancer.

-The eligibility requirements for women to be screened by the program include all of the following:
+The eligibility requirements for women to be screened by the program include ALL of the following:

-- Florida resident
+- Florida resident.

-- Aged 50-64
+- Aged 50-64.

-- Underinsured or uninsured
+- Underinsured or uninsured.

-Women who have been diagnosed with cancer through the Early Detection Program are provided care coordination and Medicaid enrollment assistance through the Department of Children and Families (DCF).
+Women who have been diagnosed with cancer through the Early Detection Program are provided care coordination and Medicaid enrollment assistance through the Florida Department of Children and Families (DCF).

 Women who are not eligible for the Early Detection Program are directed to screening, diagnostic, and treatment services in their local community.
-National organizations, such as Susan G. Koman and the American Breast Cancer Foundation, provide breast cancer screening in some Florida locations for both men and women in need of financial assistance.Learn about Post Screening Medicaid Eligibility
+National organizations, such as the Susan G. Komen and the American Breast Cancer Foundation, provide breast cancer screening in some Florida locations for both men and women in need of financial assistance.Learn about Post Screening Medicaid Eligibility

-Prostate cancer is among the most common cancers diagnosed in men, with over 3 million new cases in the United States and 12,000 new cases in Florida reported annually.
+Prostate cancer is among the most common cancers diagnosed in men, with over 3 million new cases in the United States and 12,000 new cases in Florida, reported annually.